-Coding: Automated or human process by which specific information is captured from documents.
+Coding: An automated or human process by which specific information is captured from documents.
 Coding may be structured (limited to the selection of one of a finite number of choices) or unstructured (a narrative comment about a document).
-See Indexing, Verbatim Coding, Bibliographic Coding, Level Coding and Subjective Coding.
+See Indexing; Verbatim Coding; Bibliographic Coding; Level Coding; and Subjective Coding.